mech/Notes/Software Engineering/Architecture/patterns.md

 ## Microservices

+Single "job to be done" that are exposed via an API!

 Disruptor: Continuous Delivery with Containerized Microservices.

 Built for replacement (not reuse).
 You should not be afraid to throw away your implementation if it suck.
 Make it micro.